Aashish-Yadav7/Live-Map-and-news/README.md

 - **English only** — all RSS feeds are English-language sources.

 ## Roadmap
+The idea was structured by me every piece of architecture it has it was not just a prompt given task it took days for me to build the systems connect those systems tell the AI how the UI should work.
+Roughly 12 sheets were used to create the UI on plain sheets by me to tell AI how the UI and also the UX should work.

+Not just that many underlying tech and system were also developed and were researched and found from different sources and were plugged into this project

 - [ ] WebSocket live updates (push new articles without polling)
 - [ ] Time slider / historical replay